hkjn/lnhw/arduino/readme.md

 - [Adafruit M0 family](https://www.adafruit.com/product/2796)

 There are also faster boards based on ARM Cortex M3, M4 and ESP32.
 They should work, but I would recommend to start with M0.
 I tried them and they are a bit harder to work with.
 As soon as we test our firmware on M0 we can start moving to faster MCU.

+If you don't have a soldering station or you just don't want to solder anything, I would recommend to look very carefully at what you are buying.
+Arduino don't require soldering, but Adafruit does.
+And to be able to plug in the OLED screen you should also buy [the headers](https://www.adafruit.com/product/2886).